 Large quantities of water vapor are produced by burning the BE-3 propellant, while combustion of both the VSS Unity and Elon Musk's Falcon fuels produces CO₂, soot and some water vapor.
 The nitrogen-based oxidant used by VSS Unity also generates nitrogen oxides, compounds that contribute to air pollution closer to Earth.

 Which is good to know.
 At least Bezos "clean" rocket fuel brag therefore seems accurate.
 But what about his other claims yesterday about making the Earth more livable for its teeming billions, and doing something about climate change.
-I suspect we need to take this with another grain of salt especially when Bezos said ia 2018 interview published on Business Insider:
+I suspect we need to take this with another grain of salt especially when Bezos said in a 2018 interview published on Business Insider:

 "The solar system can easily support a trillion humans.
 And if we had a trillion humans, we would have a thousand Einsteins and a thousand Mozarts and unlimited, for all practical purposes, resources and solar power unlimited for all practical purposes.
 That's the world that I want my great-grandchildren's great-grandchildren to live in."